Flexibility of the Chemistry Major

 Depth of the Chemistry Major

 As a consequence of the depth of the chemistry major and the breadth of the College’s technical core, our graduates pursue a myriad of careers and routinely achieve positions of leadership in their chosen fields.
 Students completing the chemistry major have a particularly strong and broad background for immediate employment, professional school (business, law or medicine), or graduate work in chemistry or a wide range of allied fields.
 Our alumni work not only in chemistry but also in materials science, chemical engineering, biochemistry, pharmacology, molecular biology, genetics, oceanography, teaching, publishing, and viticulture.
 All chemistry graduates are certified by the American Chemical Society (ACS).
-The National Science Foundation recognizes the Harvey Mudd Chemistry Department as the top department in the nation whose undergraduates, per capita, ultimately earn a Ph.D. in chemistry. (http://www.thecollegesolution.com/the-colleges-where-phds-get-their-start/).
+The National Science Foundation recognizes the Harvey Mudd Department of Chemistry as the top department in the nation whose undergraduates, per capita, ultimately earn a PhD in chemistry.
+(See article The Colleges Where PhD’s Get Their Start).

 Joint Chemistry and Biology Major